 7 Benefits of a Food Elimination Diet:

+A food elimination diet can be extremely helpful for a number of different health conditions.
 There is growing interest in the role of the gut microbiome and its effect on human health.
 We are discovering that how we feed our gut microbes plays an enormous role in the level of inflammation and quality of life we experience.
 This understanding has opened the door to experimental use of a food elimination diet to improve various health problems.

-An elimination diet is an eating plan that eliminates specific foods that can be contributing to inflammation and other reactions.
+A food elimination diet is an eating plan that eliminates specific foods that can be contributing to inflammation and other reactions.
 Following this restricted diet for a period of time leads to a reduced level of inflammation and improved self-healing capabilities.

 Helps to Heal Leaky Gut Syndrome:

 Leaky gut or intestinal permeability syndrome is a condition in which the gut lining is damaged.
 In this condition, large food particles, bacteria and environmental toxins are able to seep into the blood stream (1).
 Roughly 70% of the immune system is held within our digestive tract, so when the gut is irritated, it will drive up inflammation throughout the body.